abbccdda/kafka/cc-services/soak_cluster/cloud_limits/README.md

     * The consumer eventually catches up and becomes a live consumer.
   * Throttled Lag Consumer
     * One consumer with `auto.offset.reset` set to `earliest` is started 1 hour after the produce workload starts.
-    * This consumer also has `task_messages_per_second` set so it does not catch up to the live consumers.
+    * This consumer also has `step_messages_per_second` set so it does not catch up to the live consumers.
     * This consumer remains lagged behind for the remainder of the test.

 ### Experiment 4